Corralejo things to do in December

 Arguably there is lots to see on the island, great views almost everywhere you look.
 You can go out and see the miles of sand dunes, we took the number 6 bus to Puerto del Rosario to see these.
 You can even get a boat to Lanzarote for the day and do tours out there too.
 The boat only takes 30 minutes but ironically it costs quite a lot.
 You can find great sculptures all over the island and there are people who make really impressive sand sculptures each day on the beach in town.

 We found that during winter there was a lack of Corralejo things to do.
 Do you know anything we may have missed in Corralejo in winter?
-What did you do?
+What other Corralejo things to do do you know of?